 In this analysis, Richardson described these maturity levels as below:

-Level zero of maturity do not make use of any of URI, HTTP Methods and HATEOAS capabilities.
+Level zero of maturity does not make use of any of URI, HTTP Methods, and HATEOAS capabilities.

 Level two services host numerous URI-addressable resources.
 Such services support several of the HTTP verbs on each exposed resource – Create, Read, Update and Delete (CRUD) services.
 Here the state of resources, typically representing business entities, can be manipulated over the network.

-Here service designer expect people to put some effort into mastering the APIs – generally by reading supplied documentation.
+Here service designer expects people to put some effort into mastering the APIs – generally by reading the supplied documentation.

-Level 2 is good use case of REST principles, which advocate using different verbs based on the HTTP request methods and the system can have multiple resources.
+Level 2 is the good use-case of REST principles, which advocate using different verbs based on the HTTP request methods and the system can have multiple resources.

 Level three of maturity makes use of all three i.e. URIs and HTTP and HATEOAS.